Woman dies after being shot at South Carolina gun range

 ANDERSON, S.C.
-(AP) — A woman who was shot in the eye at a South Carolina gun range earlier this week has died, authorities said.
+(AP) — Authorities say a woman shot at a South Carolina gun range earlier this week has died.

-Sarah Bonner, 24, of Lawrenceville, Georgia, died early Thursday after being on life support for several days, said Anderson County Coroner Greg Shore.
+Anderson County Coroner Greg Shore tells the Independent Mail (http://bit.ly/2hz6yre ) that the 24-year-old woman from Lawrenceville, Georgia, died after being on life support for several days.

-Bonner was shot Monday afternoon at Skip-J Range in Anderson while visiting friends and family for Christmas.
-Deputies said range members were target practicing at the time.

-The bullet, removed during an autopsy Thursday, will help show which gun fired it, Shore said.
-Investigators are still trying to determine whether the shooting was an accident, said Anderson County Sheriff’s Lt.
-Sheila Cole.

 Most Read Stories